anabeloff/RNAseqFun/RNAseqFun_manual.md

 GFF<- GFF[GFF$V3 != "stop_codon",]
 ```

-Part 4: using RNAseqFungi package
+Part 4: using RNAseqFun package
 ---------------------------------

 When you created SE object save it as '.RData' so you can continue work on your local RStudio.
 Following steps wont require much of computing resources.